miklevin/MikeLev.in/_posts/2022-06-09-installing-wsl2-on-windows-10-requires-kernel-update-and-hypervisor-turned-on.md

 ---
 date: 2022-06-09
 title: Installing WSL2 on Windows 10 Requires Kernel Update And Hypervisor Turned On
-permalink: /blog/installing-wsl2-on-windows-10-requires-kernel-update-and-hypervisor-turned-on/
 headline: Three Steps to Get WSL2 Running on Windows 10
 description: "Learn how to use WSL2 (Windows Subsystem for Linux) on Windows 10 with just three steps: enabling Windows Subsystem for Linux, enabling Hypervisor, and downloading and running a patch.
 To make sure any future WSL instances are version 2, run the command 'wsl --set-default-version 2'.
 For more information on Terminal-based Linux, follow Mike Levin on YouTube."
 keywords: WSL2, Windows 10, Kernel Update, Hypervisor, Enable, Download, Run, Patch, Command, Terminal-based Linux, Mike Levin, YouTube
-categories: wsl2, youtube, windows 10
+categories: wsl2, windows 10, youtube
+permalink: /blog/installing-wsl2-on-windows-10-requires-kernel-update-and-hypervisor-turned-on/
 layout: post
 ---

 Get your ass to Linux!
 If you're on Windows, it's most easily done immediately after the Windows 11 update.
 But if you're anything like me, you're going to